billwestfall/ruby/specifications/README.md

 5) Equivalence in 5.4.4 is a good idea, but again seems to collide with author's initial insistence on specific user to write spec to
 6) reference to Gall's law seems to indicate that you shouldn't strive to make it perfect at the beginning because if the system evolves into complexity it must start simple.
 So what are the simple rules vs complex for specs?
 7) in chapter 7 he mentions keeping a plain text dictionary alongside specifications, but this seems counterintuitive and messy (2 different doc formats)
+8) Ability is not recognized by markup tools since it's a fairly hidden feature, so not going to use it myself.
+Since it is just a drop in replacement for Feature it has questionable value anyway